digiator42/GritShield/docs/docs_content/04_admin_panel/index.md

 ### 1. Configure Admin Credentials

-Add the following to your `.env` file:
+Add the following to your `.env` file or change with your credentials:

 ```env
 GRITSHIELD_ADMIN_USER=admin